Kanjiiro/Switch-lan-play-TelegramBot/README.md

 -telepot (pip3 install telepot)
 -telegram token (use @BotFather on telegram to get one)

+#Config:
-Just put your telegram token in the script and run it.
+-Put the telegram token in the variable TOKEN
+-Choose the network interface you prefer
+-Enjoy